Obi-Wan3/OB13-Cogs/README.md

 Obi-Wan3's Assorted Utility Cogs for Red v3

 Please see below for a list of my cogs and their statuses.
-A big thank you to the [Red DiscordBot community](https://discord.gg/red) for all the help with coding!
+A big thank you to the [Red community](https://discord.gg/red) for all the help with coding!
 Also thanks to those that have commissioned cogs through bounties (denoted below with "BC" for bounty commissioner).
 Cogs marked with a ✓ are ready for use, while those with a ✗ are still a Work-In-Progress and are either hidden or unavailable.